raselshikdar/sky-post-clone/README.md

 A modern, real-time social media application built with React, TypeScript, and Tailwind CSS.

-> ***Disclaimer:** This project is an independent, educational clone inspired by the UI/UX of BlueSky.
+> **Disclaimer:** *This project is an independent, educational clone inspired by the UI/UX of BlueSky.
 It is not affiliated with, endorsed by, or connected to BlueSky in any way.
 All source code is originally developed.*

 ## Features

 - 📝 Create, like, repost, and bookmark posts with image uploads
 - 💬 Real-time direct messaging with emoji reactions
-- 🔔 Notification system (likes, follows, replies)
+- 🔔 Native Web Push Notifications (Raw RFC 8291 implementation with VAPID keys)
 - 🔍 Search users and posts, trending topics, and interest-based discovery
 - 📰 Custom feed management with pinning and reordering
 - 👤 User profiles with avatar/banner uploads and verification system
+- 📱 Cross-platform support with native Android app built via Capacitor (featuring immersive status bars)
 - 🛡️ Admin dashboard with moderation, user management, and support tickets
 - 🔒 Role-based access control (admin, moderator, user)